w3c/cogai/demos/nlp/knowledge-based-nlp.md

 * How does this preposition bind to the phrase structure?

 This points to the need for efficient processing to identify (say) whether an adjective is consistent with a particular meaning of the associated noun.
 In principle, a purely knowledge based approach can be combined with statistical approaches based upon word colocations and a model of attention, e.g. verbs and nouns.

+Verbs map to actions or relationships with a flexible set of arguments that are filled by noun phrases and prepositions.
+The mapping further depends on the focus of the utterance, e.g. *Mary bought the book* vs *The book was bought by May*.
+The tense is mapped to temporal annotations, which may refer to another event or interval, e.g. *John was doing the washing up when Mary rang the door bell*, which describes an activity that was ongoing when another event occurred.

+Pronouns and noun phrases either introduce or refer to some thing(s).
+This involves a search through episodic memory that holds the representation of the meaning.
+Search can also occur through the phrase structure, looking for potential antecedents, e.g. *Susan was looking for her door key*, where *her* refers to *Susan*.

+Taxonomic knowledge licenses the use of related words, e.g. "red flowers", given that flowers come in different colours.
+This can be used to select the most likely meaning of a word that has multiple possible meanings.
+The processing is incremental, i.e. word by word, and may involve progressive refinement as further evidence is observed.

+A small set of examples is needed to provide a proof of concept demonstrator for cognitive natural language understanding.
+This then needs to be followed by a proof of concept demonstrator for cognitive natural language generation, as understanding and generation are closely coupled.

 ## Background resources